 In addition, the following specific directives apply where the Parish Priest has opted to celebrate public Mass:

+be on the Sanctuary and Attendance Monitors where they are not seated in the congregational space).
 At the time of registration the full names and contact phone numbers for all worshippers will be collected.

 - Parish-appointed Attendance Monitors will check names against a list to ensure all worshippers attending have registered